-Foundation Relations provides multiple services to senior officers, deans, faculty, researchers and administrators.
+Foundation Relations works with senior officers, deans, faculty, researchers and administrators in multiple ways.

 For those projects that have been designated as priorities by the president, the provost, dean, department head, or head of a lab or center, we can:

 - Provide background information on the history of MIT’s relationship with specific foundations and devise strategies for approaching them

 - Help to develop a project from idea to fundable program